andrebradshaw/quick_LI/README.md

 # quick_LI
+NOTE: this project will continue to receive updates under the unstable build, but the code is being merged and mirrored with https://github.com/andrebradshaw/Tool-Merge-Project

 Improved LinkedIn Basic Search from anywhere on your Chrome Browser.
 Because Chome Extensions are wack.

 drop the bookmarklet.txt code into a Chrome Bookmark